SNPGuard/snp-guard/README.md

 # disable multipath service (causes some conflicts)
 sudo systemctl disable multipathd.service

+# If you have not created the VM using our script, you need to
 # disable EFI and swap partitions in /etc/fstab
-# note: already done if a new VM was created using our script
 sudo mv /etc/fstab /etc/fstab.bak

 # Shut down VM